Create a list of articles to read later. You will be able to access your list from any article in Discover.

-Part of this work is acknowledging that the slave trade is inextricably linked to many natural history collections, including that of the Natural History Museum, particularly as the trade in plants including tea, coffee and chocolate expanded.
-But we must also uncover the people of colour and indigenous peoples whose lives, talents and stories have frequently been whitewashed out of history books.
+Part of this work is acknowledging that the slave trade is inextricably linked to many natural history collections, including ours, particularly as the trade in plants including tea, coffee and chocolate expanded.
+But we must also uncover the people of colour and Indigenous Peoples whose lives, talents and stories have frequently been whitewashed out of history books.

 ‘Despite the time period that these early European scientists were working in, biographies often don’t actually say that it was during a time of deep fighting and slavery.
 It all seems like a happy occasion in which these scientists are just wandering through the Amazon and exploring.’